In a Nutshell:

 Also, when you select the right stack for your app, it can affect the total cost of creating a health insurance app, especially with the incorporation of AI in insurance.

-Let’s understand this with the below tech stack table.
+Let’s understand this with the tech stack table.

 This tech stack will help you build a custom health insurance app.
 It is also suitable for MVP apps and full-featured applications.